lite-xl/lite-xl-plugins/README.md

 alphabetical order.
 If your plugin is large (or you'd otherwise prefer it to have its own repo), the table can simply be updated to add a link to the repo;
 otherwise the plugin file itself can be submitted.
-If a plugin's link resolves to a something other than a raw file it should be marked with an asterisk.*
+If a plugin's link resolves to something other than a raw file it should be marked with an asterisk.*

 ---